 From the classroom to the boardroom, writing well enables individuals to add value to their teams and to differentiate themselves from their peers.
 To ensure that MBA students are proficient in this essential communication skill, Wharton has instituted an MBA Writing Requirement.
-Students satisfy the requirement by either passing the Writing Waiver Exam or completing WHCP 621, Foundations of Business Writing.
+Students satisfy the requirement by either passing the Writing Waiver Exam or completing WHCP 6210: Clear and Persuasive Business Writing.

 Writing Waiver Exam:

-During the month of July, all students will be required to schedule and complete a two-hour, virtual, writing waiver exam.
-To give students the flexibility to complete the exam in the manner most conducive to their success, students may take the exam at the time and place of their choosing.
+During the summer before their first year, all incoming students will be required to complete a two-hour writing waiver exam.
+To give students the flexibility to complete the exam in the manner most conducive to their success, students may take the online exam at the time and place of their choosing.
 Students will be notified of their waiver results in mid-August.

 Writing Waiver Exam Preparation and Evaluation:

-Students’ submissions will be evaluated independently by two reviewers from the Communication Program using a rubric that includes the following four criteria: Organization, Development & Support, Style (Clarity & Concision), and Grammar & Usage.
+Students’ submissions will be evaluated independently by two reviewers from the Communication Program using a rubric that includes the following four criteria: Organization & Formatting, Argument & Development, Style (Clarity & Concision), and Grammar & Usage.

-Students who score in the lowest tenth percentile on the waiver exam, and therefore do not waive the writing requirement, will be required to complete WHCP 621, Foundations of Business Writing, in the fall of their first year.
-This 0cu, pass/fail, classroom-based writing course is designed to support students as they master the fundamentals of business writing.
+Students who are determined by the Communication Program to need additional writing support will be required to complete WHCP 6210: Clear and Persuasive Business Writing in the fall of their first year.
+This 0cu, pass/fail, course is designed to help students become effective business writers.